 The article on the city of Berlin is based on Samuel P. Huntington`s ‘The Clash of Civilization and Rethinking of World Order’.
 It theorizes cyclic process through which paradigms forms and re-forms.
 This is reflected in the transformations of physical environment and the philosophical basis of a generation.
 Based on this reading I have identified the significant stages and movements through which city of Berlin has formed and transformed.
 It traces the regeneration processes, its catalysts and manifestations (ranging from art, architecture, city structure, language, socio-economic-politico structure, et al).
 It can be considered as the diagnoses of Berlin’s transformation through changing in the World Order.

 Transformation and changes are vital for survival, with the evolution of mankind almost everything associated with humans underwent changes.
 Cities are some of the most lively & studied examples to understand these changes.
 Civilizations all around the world has some peculiar features about them.
-Time period, technological inputs, resources play important role in how cities grow and tackle changes.
+Time period, technological inputs, resources play the important role in how cities grow and tackle changes.

 Berlin was founded in the 13th century, and later became the capital of the small country of Prussia.